es5es5/colony-vue/README.md

 ### If you can't clone this with an ERROR message below.

-**'If you want to reuse this local git directory instead of cloning again from**
+**'If you want to reuse this local git directory instead of cloning again from'**

 check git module and delete.
 ```bash